Frank Castellano

 Francis Xavier Castellano (born January 7, 1964) is a United States Navy captain currently assigned as the commanding officer of Center for Surface Combat Systems.
-Castellano is best known as the commander of the guided missile destroyer USS Bainbridge during the hijacking of MV Maersk Alabama.
+He was the commander of the guided missile destroyer USS Bainbridge during the hijacking of MV Maersk Alabama.

-Captain Castellano was listed as executive officer of USS Vella Gulf on May 5, 2014, during a holocaust memorial ceremony in Haifa, Israel.
+Captain Castellano was listed as executive officer of USS Vella Gulf on May 5, 2014, during a Holocaust memorial ceremony in Haifa, Israel.
 He was executive officer of Vella Gulf from December 2013 to April 2015 and was commanding officer from April 2015 to September 2015.

 Early life and education

 Castellano graduated from the United States Naval Academy in 1990, earning a Bachelor of Science Degree in History.
 He has attended the Naval Postgraduate School, earning a Master Of Science Degree in Systems Technology (Joint Command, Control, Communications, Computers, and Intelligence), and the United States Naval War College, earning Master of Arts in National Security and Strategic Studies.